Realtors & Property Owners

 Over-capacity, No More Than 4 Ordinance

-- Boston’s zoning code requirement, which limits the number of off-campus undergraduate students that share an apartment to four (4) unrelated individuals.
+- Boston’s zoning code requirement, which limits the number of unrelated individuals that share an apartment to four (4).

 - Realtors are not to enable overcrowding in violation of the law.